AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 If an AI tool produces a graphic with unnecessary borders, decorative shadows, or irrelevant background elements, the teacher must intervene.
 They must crop the image, use a background removal tool, or re-prompt the AI to strip the graphic down to its pedagogical core.

-For example, a maths teacher generating three apples to teach fractions might find the AI adds a wooden table, a window, and sunlight.
+For example, a maths teacher generating three apples to teach fractions can find the AI adds a wooden table, a window, and sunlight.
 None of these elements belong in the graphic.
 The teacher uses a simple editing tool to delete everything except the three apples before presenting the slide to the class.

 Misconception: Any AI image paired with text on a slide constitutes dual coding.